halasadi/MAPS/README.md

-We also allow the capability to visualize IBD segments in a length region, for example betweem 2cM and 8cM.  ``` datapath = popressard_2_8.sims lowerBound = 2 upperBound = 8 ``` ## parameter
+We also allow the capability to visualize IBD segments in a length region, for example betweem 2cM and 8cM.  ``` datapath = popressard_2_8.sims lowerBound = 2 upperBound = 8 ```

-configuration
+## parameter configuration

+The MAPs software is built from the eems software and the software usage is very similar. **Here, we only highlight the differences between the usage of MAPs and EEMS**.
+Please see https://github.com/dipetkov/eems for the usage in EEMS.

-As mentioned above, the parameters in MAPs are nearly identical.
-However, there are a few additional arguments in the `params` file,
+In comparison to EEMS, there are a few additional arguments in the `params` file,

 * `genomeSize` (optional defaults to 3000cM)